 For those looking to collect Velocity points at BP stations, which yields Virgin points at 8x the rate of Flybuys, this can add more points to your Virgin account (for a full run-down see The best petrol loyalty programs).

-The third frequent flyer program is Qantas.
+The third and most popular frequent flyer program in Australia is Qantas.
 For Australians, there are so many different ways to earn points, it makes it worthwhile to have an account even if they are not your preferred airline.
 As discussed in How useful are Woolworths Rewards?, joining has the advantage that you won't need to be loyal to a supermarket to gain a benefit.
 You just shop at your preferred place and if they take Woolworths Rewards, then you can let them pool in your Qantas account.
-This can also apply to other circumstances too.
+This can also apply to other shopping opportunities too.
 If Qantas points are there for the taking and you were going to make a purchase regardless of the Qantas points, it is worth the top up.

-Significantly for redeeming airline reward tickets, Qantas is part of OneWorld and has a separate partnership with Emirates (and others) and with no points expiry as long there is activity once in an 18 month period.
-Hence the Qantas program is one of the most significant for Australians.
+Significantly for redeeming airline reward tickets, Qantas is part of OneWorld and has a separate partnership with Emirates (and others).
+Plus there is no points expiry as long there is activity once in an 18 month period.
+Hence the Qantas program is one of the most significant for Australians, but it's not without its drawbacks.
 The two big gripes with the Qantas program are the high taxes and surcharges when redeeming an airline reward, and that desired reward seats can be difficult to redeem.